cedromirror/talkcartservice/frontend/docs/media-fixes-verification.md

 2. Verify that the test pages are loading correctly
 3. Ensure all dependencies are properly installed
 4. Check that the development server is running
-5. Review the implemented fixes in `PostCardEnhancedImproved.tsx`
+5. Review the implemented fixes in `PostListItem.tsx`

 ## Conclusion